freedomofpress/sunder/docs/overview_and_faq.rst

 How is this useful to journalists?
 ----------------------------------

-News organizations increasingly have access to sensitive leaked datasets
-- like the Snowden files or the Panama Papers - and are forced to take care of and secure those files indefinitely.
+News organizations increasingly have access to sensitive leaked datasets, like the Snowden files or the Panama Papers, and are forced to take care of and secure those files indefinitely.
 They inevitably run into a variety of problems:

 -  There will be staff churn - some of the journalists with access to the sensitive material will leave the organization and new ones will